A Bayesian regularization-backpropagation neural network model for peeling computations: Conclusions

 \section{Conclusions}

 An artificial neural network model is constructed in the present work to study the peeling behavior of a thin strip such as a gecko spatula.
 In particular, the variation of the maximum normal and tangential pull-off forces, the corresponding applied displacement, the resultant force angle and the applied displacement at detachment as a function of the peeling angle are investigated.
 The input data is obtained from the finite element analysis of Gouravaraju et al.~\cite{Gouravaraju2020a,Gouravaraju2020b}.
-Bayesian regularization in conjunction with k-fold cross validation method is used to form two separate networks.
+Bayesian regularization in conjunction with $k$-fold cross validation method is used to form two separate networks.
 The two networks correspond to (a) the maximum normal and tangential pull-off force and the corresponding applied displacement, and (b) the resultant force angle and the applied displacement at detachment.
 The number of hidden neurons in each model are evaluated based on their respective mean square errors.
-From all the results, themaximum and minimum relative deviations of the predicted values from the FE results are found to be $9.85\%$ and $0.0076\%$, respectively.
+From all the results, the maximum and minimum relative deviations of the predicted values from the FE results are found to be $9.85\%$ and $0.0076\%$ respectively.
 Based on the results, it can be concluded that the Bayesian regularization-based backpropagation neural networks can be employed to successfully study peeling problems.
-The present work successfully confirms that augmenting the FE models with ANNs can significantly reduce the computational time in highly nonlinear FE problems like the one investigated in the present work.
-Further, the proposed neural network models can be extended to predict the influence of various geometrical, material, and environmental factors on strip peeling.
+The present work successfully shows that utilizing ANN algorithms can significantly reduce the computational time.
+Further, the proposed neural network models can be extended to predict the influence of various geometrical, material, and environmental factors on gecko spatula peeling.
 Another interesting problem that can be investigated using BR-BPNN is the constitutive modeling for the hierarchical structures in the gecko adhesion mechanism.